ArtificialSight/sortbliss/README.md

 ### Environment Variables Recap
 `OPENAI_BASE_URL` optional override (defaults to `https://api.openai.com/v1`).
 Ephemeral tokens returned by edge functions — never store static API keys locally.

+### Moderation
+The edge function performs a moderation pre-check (model `omni-moderation-latest`) on the last user message.
+If flagged, it returns HTTP 400 with `{ "error": "Content flagged by moderation" }`.
+Client code should catch this and present a polite warning.
+Local placeholder `OpenAiModerationService` is included for future client-side heuristics or offline simulation.

 ## �📋 Prerequisites